What are Eating Disorders?

 Rosewood Can Help

 Our programs have succeeded because of our comprehensive approach to treatment for eating disorders and our flexible options that meet every patient where they are.
-As a result, patients who experience our program experience mental, physical, emotional, social and spiritual healing on their own terms.
+As a result, patients who experience our program experience mental, physical, emotional, social and spiritual healing on their own terms along with addressing different types of body image disorders.

-Rosewood provides a variety of environments that support each patient’s recovery through a community of healing.
+Rosewood provides a variety of environments that support each patient’s recovery through a community of healing and is one of the nation’s most well respected placed to get help for eating disorders.
 Patients reinforce one another’s progress as they practice mindfulness and healthy decision-making together.
 In this way, they develop confidence in their abilities to to manage their lives proactively, without reverting to automatic, unthinking habits that are self-destructive.
 To support this important goal, every patient participates in our robust aftercare program.

 Our attitude at Rosewood is respectful, compassionate, empowering.
 At no time do our patients have cause to feel shamed, judged or scrutinized.
 We recognize that every patient is on their own unique journey, with its own challenges, that an eating disorder or co-occurring disorder is a medical disease—not a personal failing.
 Our professionals know that patient trust must be earned and that every patient has the internal strength to recover fully and joyfully.
 That strength is there, waiting to be channeled.